leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 $ vi /etc/ssh/sshd_config
 ```

 At last, disconnect and shut down the VM.
-This is also the last change to remove unnecessary hardware from the VM.
+This is also the last chance to remove unnecessary hardware from the VM.

 ## Step 3: Creating the Box